AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-12.md

     `view-sake12-ani-m3.yml` has some animated circles in the second card, including a rotating battery icon.
 Just for fun, and to show these possibilities.

 #### Decluttering templates
-The only declutering template this card uses is the `header_template`.
+The only decluttering template this card uses is the `header_template`.

 #### SAK templates
 This view does not use any SAK Template.
 It should of course, but in this case, I applied the renowned copy-paste-adapt paradigm.
 And that gives you 3.200 lines of YAML!